 The GSP 500 is the spiritual successor to the ever-popular Sennheiser GAME One headset.
-Sennheiser is well-know for definition in the high-end, but thanks to the open-back design and a few tweaks to the profile, the GSP 500 pulls off a natural, airy timbre, with just a little more bass than you might expect from the old school audio company.
+EPOS and Sennheiser are well-know for definition in the high-end, but thanks to the open-back design and a few tweaks to the profile, the GSP 500 pulls off a natural, airy timbre, with just a little more bass than you might expect from the old school audio company.

 Sennheiser is incredibly well-known in the audiophile world, with its HD 800 headset standing out as one of the best on the market.
 But that will cost you a pretty penny, and there’s no mic, either.
 Instead, to fill the gaming market’s needs, Sennheiser has repackaged its renown and expertise once again with the GSP range – taking on quite a few characteristics of the GAME headsets that we’ve been pretty fond of for a while.